popelier-group/ichor/docs/source/installation.rst

 .. note::

-    You need to be connected to the internet to be able to download and install the relavant dependencies of ichor**.
+    You need to be connected to the internet to be able to download and install the relevant dependencies of ichor.

 .. note::